 At minimum, you want to sell your house at a point when the price will cover what you owe plus any seller closing costs, which can range from 7%-12% of the sale price.
 If the sale price of your home leaves you short of the necessary funds, then relocating for a job could put you in a position where you have to come up with the extra money or potentially rent out the house from afar until it makes sense to sell it.

 You also want to consider the tax implications of selling your house at this moment in time.
 The federal government allows homeowners to exclude up to $250,000 of capital gains on the sale of their primary residence.

 However, to qualify for the gain, you’ll need to have lived in the house for at least 2 of the past 5 years.
 If you’re relocating for a job shortly after moving in or after you’ve rented out the house to a tenant, you could lose out on this exemption and have to pay taxes on your home sale profit.

-But the bottom line is—if you’ve owned your house for awhile, you’re likely in a better position to sell it and relocate as opposed to if you just bought it.
+The bottom line is—if you’ve owned your house for a while, you’re likely in a better position to sell it and relocate as opposed to if you just bought it.

 2. How do home prices in the new city compare to your current neighborhood?

 When you’re moving within the same city, home prices will be somewhat comparable from one location to the next in the sense that when you’re ready to move out of your starter house, your built-up equity helps you afford a bigger and better home.